 Why did this happen?
 Besides the regional center’s and school district’s refusal to fulfill their legal obligation to my son, I didn’t understand the first thing about advocacy.
 Moreover, I couldn’t conceive of how to overcome the huge gulf between the seemingly zero availability of autism services or resources in my rural farming community and achieving a free appropriate public education (FAPE) for a child with autism.

 But fate intervened.
-My school district, in conjunction with the county office of education, filed against me when I refused to sign their latest IEP offer.
+My school district, in conjunction with the county office of education, filed against me because I had refused to sign their latest IEP offer.

-With the help of my attorney, I learned the law, and with many expert professionals in psychology, behavior, speech pathology, and occupational therapy, I gained a better understanding of what it would take for my son to communicate, learn, and gain greater independence.
+With the help of my attorney I learned the law and with many expert professionals in psychology, behavior, speech pathology and occupational therapy, I gained a better understanding of what it would take for my son to communicate, learn and gain greater independence in his life.

-Through advocacy, negotiation, and yes, teetering on the cusp of a due process hearing, we were able to secure an intensive behavior program through both our regional center and school district.
-Finally, at nearly six and a half years old, my son received FAPE in a regular education placement with a 1:1 aide, an in-home ABA program, speech, and occupational therapy.
+Through advocacy, negotiation and yes, teetering on the cusp of a due process hearing, we were able to secure an intensive behavior program through both our regional center and school district.
+Finally at nearly 6 and a half years old, my son achieved FAPE in a regular education placement with a 1:1 aide which included an in-home ABA program, speech and occupational therapy.

 How do you turn around a situation like this?
-It certainly helps to have an experienced special education attorney at your side, but in most cases that support is temporary.
+Of course, it certainly helps to have an experienced special education attorney at your side, but in most cases that support is temporary.
 Becoming an informed parent advocate is the most powerful role that you can assume for your child.

 Although you may encounter many specialized professionals in this journey, never forget that nobody knows your child as well as you do, and most importantly, nobody has the same long-term commitment that you do.
 Only you and your family will feel the life-long ramifications of the decisions made in meetings with your school district or state agency.

-Many parents feel overwhelmed in IEP meetings.
-There’s so much jargon, paperwork, and people who just want you to sign on the dotted line.
-It’s not surprising that parents often walk out of IEP meetings asking themselves, “What just happened?”
+Many parents feel overwhelmed in those meetings.
+There’s so much jargon, paperwork and people who just want you to sign on the dotted line.
+It’s not surprising that parents often walk out of IEP meetings, asking themselves, “What just happened?”